triton-inference-server/server/docs/user_guide/model_management.md

 configuration, so its presence in the model directory may be detected as a new file and cause the model to fully reload when only an update is expected.

+* If a sequence model is *updated* (i.e. decreasing the instance count), Triton will wait until the in-flight sequence is completed (or timed-out) before the instance behind the sequence is removed.
+  * If the instance count is decreased, arbitrary instance(s) are selected among idle instances and instances with in-flight sequence(s) for removal.

 * If a sequence model is *reloaded* with in-flight sequence(s) (i.e. changes to the model file), Triton does not guarantee any remaining request(s) from the in-flight sequence(s) will be routed to the same model instance for processing.